Christianity in Japan: Notable Japanese Christians

 In the 20th century, two major contributors to Protestant Christian theology emerged in Japan: Kosuke Koyama (小山晃佑, Koyama Kōsuke), who has been described as a leading contributor to global Christianity, and Kazoh Kitamori (北森嘉蔵, Kitamori Kazō), who wrote The Theology of the Pain of God (神の痛みの神学, kami no itami no shingaku).
 Social rights activist and author Toyohiko Kagawa ((賀川豊彦, Kagawa Toyohiko), who was nominated for both the Nobel Peace Prize and the Nobel Prize in Literature, has also become known outside Japan, due to his evangelical work mainly in Japan, social work, and labor activism.

 Mitsuo Fuchida (淵田美津雄, Fuchida Mitsuo) (3 December 1902 – 30 May 1976) was a Captain in the Imperial Japanese Navy Air Service and a bomber pilot in the Imperial Japanese Navy before and during World War II.
 After World War II ended, Fuchida became a Christian and an evangelistic preacher.
 In 1952, Fuchida toured the United States as a member of the Worldwide Christian Missionary Army of Sky Pilots.
 Fuchida spent the rest of his life telling others what God had done for him around the world.
 In February 1954, Reader's Digest published Fuchida's story of the attack on Pearl Harbor.
 He also wrote and co-wrote books including, From Pearl Harbor to Golgotha (aka From Pearl Harbor to Calvary).
 His story is told in God's Samurai: Lead Pilot at Pearl Harbor (The Warriors).

 Chiune Sugihara (杉原 千畝, Sugihara Chiune) was a Japanese diplomat who served as Vice Consul for the Japanese Empire in Lithuania.
 He converted to Orthodox Christianity in 1935 while serving in China as a diplomat.
 During World War II, he helped several thousand Jews leave the country by issuing transit visas to Jewish refugees so that they could travel to Japan.
 Most of the Jews who escaped were refugees from German-occupied Poland or residents of Lithuania.
 Sugihara wrote travel visas that facilitated the escape of more than 6,000 Jewish refugees to Japanese territory, risking his career and his family's life.
 In 1985, Israel honored him as Righteous Among the Nations for his actions.

 The 20th century also saw two Christian novelists of renown: Ayako Miura (三浦綾子, Miura Ayako) was a Protestant writer known for her works, one of the most influential being Shiokari Pass (塩狩峠, shiokari tōge).
 Shusaku Endo (遠藤周作, Endō Shusaku) was a Catholic novelist renowned for his works focusing on Christianity in Japan, including Silence (沈黙, chinmoku).

 Christian Prime Ministers

 While Christians account only for 1% of the population, there have been nine Christian Prime Ministers of Japan (three Catholics and six Protestants).
-Possible reasons include: The high quality of elite Christian schools and the perception that Christian leaders were more globally minded.